 By Pat Stinson

-UPDATE: Hansen will be signing his latest children’s book, “Meg and the Manistee Christmas” (as well as his other books), on Friday, Aug.
-9 and Saturday, Aug.
-10, 2024, from 11 a.m. to 1 p.m. at Hoot and Honey bookstore on River Street in Manistee.
-His book signing coincides with Manistee’s sidewalk sales.
+UPDATE: Hansen will be signing his 2024 children’s book, “Meg and the Manistee Christmas” from 10am to 2pm on Dec.
+6, 7 and 8, at Hoot and Honey bookstore, 358 River Street, in downtown Manistee.
+His book signing coincides with Manistee’s Victorian Sleighbell Weekend.

 Since his retirement from teaching in 2017, Don Hansen has kept himself busy.
 He had three books published.
 He moved with his wife, Jayne, from their hometown of Ottumwa, Iowa, to Ludington last year.
 And he plans to submit another story for publication this summer.